 This zip file contains the questionnaire in Spanish, along with the translation certificate.
 More languages will be added when they become available.
 Find out more about our translation and linguistic validation process, and what to do if you'd like to create a new translation.

-    Download the questionnaire in Spanish.
+Download the questionnaire in Spanish and Turkish.

 How to score it

 The scoring of each question is as follows:

 The T-QoL total score is calculated by summing the score of each of the 18 questions, resulting in a maximum of 36 and a minimum of 0.